 - And individually we are far from perfectly rational - we usually ignore evidence contradicting what we already believe [tweet]

-One important point, that I did not get to elaborate on in the 140 characters: how the the closed information economy is contributing to fake news and post-truth politics – and how an openness could address these problems.
+One important point that I did not get to elaborate on in 140 characters was: how is the closed information economy contributing to fake news and post-truth politics – and how an openness could address these problems?

 So what is the solution?
 Regulation, such as requiring platforms to vet content, would be addressing the symptom rather than the disease – and would even help further entrench the monopolies (any entrant would now have to bear similar regulatory burdens but with less financial resources to do so).

 Another alternative, is to have the companies themselves self-regulate by checking content themselves.
 Whilst superficially useful, on further examination this could be disastrous as we hand over even greater power to shape and censor political discourse to these already too powerful commercial entities.

 The better solution is a simple one: openness.
 If we were to open up Google’s and Facebook’s platform, including their algorithms we would have competition and transparency.
 Suddenly, experimentation and real alternatives would be possible.
 Different algorithms would give us different news; and even different business models for producing news – not least because under the pressure of competition these monopolies would no longer be able to take so much of the value of the content they serve up.1

 In short, a more open and democratic information economy would give us a more open and democratic politics.

 - The big question to then ask: how would companies like Google and Facebook justify investments to keep improving their algorithms and platforms if they were not protected by monopoly rights and secrecy.
 The answer is remuneration rights: an open compatible funding mechanism for information like software and algorithms.
 See my upcoming book for details. [return]